rjsmith/hxzmq/INSTALL.md

 or
     haxe buildLinux.hxml

-These create debug - enabled target cpp and neko executables in the test/out-cpp/... and test/out-neko/... folders.
+These create debug - enabled target cpp, neko and php executables in the test/out-cpp/... , test/out-neko/... and test/out-php/... folders.
 Then to run the test executables:

+For neko and cpp:
-1. Navigate to the folder holding the test executable (cpp or neko, platform),
+1. Navigate to the folder holding the test executable (cpp or neko, OS-specific),
 2. Ensure that the hxzmq.ndll and libzmq.dll files are on your executable path (or copied into this folder)
 3. Run the program